timewave-computer/zk-merkle-proofs/domains/neutron/README.md

 This means that one can obtain a merkle proof for the total supply or balance of a token, or for a value stored in a mapping under some smart contract.

+>[!NOTE]
+> Most (if not all) Cosmos Chains should have the same key value bank and wasm store
+> as Neutron.
+Therefore the NeutronKey and MerkleLibrary can be re-used!

 [click to return home](../../README.md)